robert-hh/Micropython-Editor/README.md

 **1.12d** Split undo of Indent/Un-Indent
 - Split undo for Indent and Un-Indent
 - Fixed a minor inconvenience when going left at the line start (sqeezed too much in v1.12b)
-- Move a few lines around, such that keys which are more probable for fast repeats are checked for earlier.
+- Move a few lines around, such that keys which are more likely used with fast repeats are checked for earlier.
 - Some editorial changes

 **2.0** Edit muliple files